 Perks when flying American

 If you’re not an American elite member, you’ll appreciate the perks offered with the card if you ever fly American.
 These perks include preferred boarding on domestic American flights, as well as the first checked bag free on domestic itineraries for you and up to four companions on the same reservation.
 That can save you a significant amount of money if you ever check bags on domestic itineraries.

 While I’m extremely frustrated by American’s lack of saver level award seats on their own flights, there are still excellent redemption opportunities available on partner airlines.

 Just looking at redemptions originating in the US, 70,000 AAdvantage miles will get you a one-way business class ticket from the US to Asia, the Middle East, India, etc. This can be on airlines like Cathay Pacific, Japan Airlines, Etihad, Qatar, etc.

 I’ve lowered my valuation of American miles from 1.5 cents to 1.3 cents each recently, but I can’t value them much lower than that.
 At the end of the day, one of the above awards is easily worth ~$1,800 roundtrip, which is what you’d be paying with my valuation.

 American miles are worth less than they were before, but most definitely not worthless.

 This is your last chance to take advantage of the increased sign-up bonus on the Citi AAdvantage Platinum Mastercard.
-This bonus is the best we’ve seen on the card, the card should be pretty easy to be approved for, and I find that it’s a card that’s worth holding onto long term for the 10% refund it offers on redeemed points.
+This bonus is the best we’ve seen on the card, the card should be pretty easy to be approved for.
 Even with my recently lowered valuation of 1.3 cents per American mile, the sign-up bonus on this card is still worth ~$780.